Smoac/openbis-fork/docs/system-documentation/configuration/openbis-sync.md

 -   The configuration file can have one or many section for each openBIS instance.
 Each section start with an arbitrary name in square brackets.
 This name becomes the alias of the instance.
+    Warning: This alias SHOULD only contain letters and numbers.
+    Other characters MIGHT look like the work but can lead to errors when parsing the prefix.
 -   `<data source host>`, `<DSS port>` and `<AS port>` have to be host name and ports of the Data Source openBIS instance as seen by the Harvester instance.